 Still not convinced?

 - If your roof isn’t facing south, you can install one half of the panels on the east slope and the other half on the west slope of your roof.
 Your use of electricity at home may also peak during the first and last hours of sunshine every day.
 Even a small patch of shadow on a solar panel will reduce its energy output significantly.
-Would it be an option to fell the trees and use them for firewood?
+Would it be possible to fell the trees and use them for firewood?

 What can I use solar energy for?

-- The solar energy your panels generate will be automatically used in your home.
+- The solar energy your panels generate will automatically be used in your home.
 Depending on the equipment in your home, you can use solar energy for heating your home and domestic water, cooling and cold storage, and lighting.
 Even for recharging your electric vehicle in the future.
-The surplus amount of solar energy is automatically transferred to Caruna’s distribution network, and you can sell it to your electricity vendor.
+Any surplus amount of solar energy is automatically transferred to Caruna’s distribution network, and you can sell it to your electricity vendor.